trustworthyml-ai/trustworthyml-ai.github.io/docs/research/papers.md

 ---

 !!! note "Contributing"
     Found an important paper we missed?
-[Submit a suggestion](https://github.com/trustworthyml-ai/trustworthyml-ai/issues) or [contribute directly](../community/contributing.md) to help keep this library comprehensive and current.
+[Submit a suggestion](https://github.com/trustworthyml-ai/trustworthyml-ai/issues) to help keep this library comprehensive and current.

 *Last updated: {{ git_revision_date }}*